Chaos-Taxi/Strength-Methodology/_posts/2018-10-24-Strength-and-agility.md

 >
 >ability to think and understand quickly

-Was it really ever enough to achieve victory?
+Was it really ever enough to achieve victory in a game?
 (Note: I am not talking about Amazon from Diablo II) The answer is: NO.

 Now we know that we need a great mix of all the virtues (or call them attributes).
 With fine balance of the virtues, come better chance of positive results.